-The following states do NOT fund Medicaid circumcision :
+The following states do NOT pay for the full cost of Medicaid circumcision:

-Arizona, California, Colorado, Florida, Idaho, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, Nevada, North Carolina, North Dakota, Oregon, South Carolina, Utah, and Washington.
+Arizona, California, Florida, Idaho, Louisiana, Maine, Minnesota, Mississippi, Montana, Nevada, North Carolina, North Dakota, Oregon, South Carolina, Utah, and Washington.

 If you live in a different state, please write to your state Medicaid Director and ask them to discontinue funding for Medicaid circumcisions.
 See sample letter below.
 Let us know what happens and if you need support.